We want you to have the confident smile you deserve. One way we can achieve this is with tooth bonding procedures, when necessary.

-Do you have a chipped tooth?
-If so, your dentist may recommend tooth bonding.
-For some, tooth bonding can restore the natural look of your teeth and help keep your teeth healthy, so you can keep on flashing those pearly whites.
+If you have a chipped tooth, your dentist may recommend a restorative dentistry procedure, tooth bonding, also known as dental bonding.
+Our dentists in Oregon, Washington, Massachusetts and Alabama provide cosmetic and restorative dentistry procedures, such as bonding teeth, for our patients.
+For some, dental bonding can restore the natural look of your teeth and help keep your teeth healthy, so you can keep on flashing those pearly whites.

 Tooth bonding is one of the simplest and least expensive dental procedures.
 In the U.S., the cost of tooth bonding ranges from $100 to $600 per tooth.
 If you have dental insurance, check with your provider to see if tooth bonding is covered by your dental plan.